-Soo Yoon Chon first studied piano in his native South Korea particularly with Hyoung-Joon Chang.
+Sae Yoon first studied piano in his native South Korea particularly with Hyoung-Joon Chang.
 He continued his studies on full scholarship at the Glenn Gould School of The Royal Conservatory of Music in Toronto with John O’Conor and occasionally with James Anagnoson.
-He is completing the Artist Diploma at the Glenn Gould School with Professor O’Conor.
-Sae Yoon became a recipient of the Ihnatowycz Prize, which is one of the most prestigious artistic awards in Canada.
+He completed the Artist Diploma at the Glenn Gould School with Professor O’Conor.
+During this period Sae Yoon became a recipient of the Ihnatowycz Prize, which is one of the most prestigious artistic awards in Canada.
 He is starting his Master’s degree at the Juilliard School this fall with Professor Robert McDonald.

 He has played with many orchestras including those of Cleveland, Hong Kong, Valencia and the National Symphony Orchestra in Dublin Ireland.
 Conductors with whom he has worked include Jahja Ling, Tania Miller, Bruno Aprea, John Morris Russell, Young-Min Park, Andrew Mogrelia, Erzhan Dautov, Ja Kyung Year and Denis Mastromonaco.